 Onions thrive with approximately one inch of water per week (including rain water) and will look healthy even if they are bone dry so be sure to water the plants during drought conditions.

 When the onions are mature their tops become yellow and begin to fall over.
 As the tops dry, they start to turn brown.
 At this point, gently pull the onions and allow them to finish drying on a clean, dry surface out hot sunlight. (*We scattered our onions out onto our concrete sidewalk to dry, or if weather didn’t permit, on large pieces of cardboard to finish drying inside).

-You can hang onions with twine like we did, or you can store onions in a wooden crates or in produce bins, or even place them in old nylon stockings.
+You can hang onions with twine like we did, or you can store onions in wooden crates or in vegetable storage bins or even place them in old nylon stockings.
 Just make knots between each bulb and hang the nylon.
 This keeps air circulation flowing and you can just cut a knot off as you need an onion.
-However you store your onions, be sure to keep them in a cool, dry, dark place and allow air to circulate freely or they will be prone to rot and get moldy.
+However, you store your onions, be sure to keep them in a cool, dry, dark place and allow air to circulate freely or they will be prone to rot and get moldy.

 After peeling or cutting into an onion, be sure to refrigerate whatever you do not use.
 Freshly cut onions can be stored in a sealed container for up to 7 days.

 The pungent odor released when onions are cut is caused by allyl, a natural sulfurous oil that quickly vaporizes and can make your eyes tear.
 To help neutralize the allyl before peeling or cutting an onion – plunge an onion into boiling water for a few seconds, or microwave the onion for 30 seconds, or peel it under running water to dilute the irritant (I usually do the latter).